 Students graduating from high schools in the following 26 counties in Northwest Kansas may be eligilble for Dane G. Hansen Scholarships: Cheyenne, Cloud, Decatur, Ellis, Ellsworth, Gove, Graham, Jewell, Lincoln, Logan, Mitchell, Norton, Osborne, Ottawa, Phillips, Rawlins, Republic, Rooks, Russell, Saline, Sheridan, Sherman, Smith, Thomas, Trego and Wallace.
 To apply for this scholarship click here.

 Since 1972, Soroptimist has been helping women the world over to reclaim their dreams through the Women's Opportunity Awards program.
-To be eligible for this award you must be a woman with primary financial resonsibility for supporting your family (including children, spouse, siblings and/or parents); attend or have been accepting to a vocational/skills training program, or an undergraduate degree program; have financial need; be motivated to achieve your educational and career goals; and reside in one of Soroptimist International of the Americas' member countries and territories (Aregentina, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, Guam, Japan, Korea, Mexico, Panama, Paraguay, Peru, Philippines, Puerto Rico, Taiwan, USA, or Venezuela).
-Applications will be accepted July 1, 2016 to November 15, 2016.
+To be eligible for this award you must be a woman with primary financial responsibility for supporting your family (including children, spouse, siblings and/or parents); attend or have been accepting to a vocational/skills training program, or an undergraduate degree program; have financial need; be motivated to achieve your educational and career goals; and reside in one of Soroptimist International of the Americas' member countries and territories (Aregentina, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, Guam, Japan, Korea, Mexico, Panama, Paraguay, Peru, Philippines, Puerto Rico, Taiwan, USA, or Venezuela).
 To apply for this scholarship click here.

 This is a grant that is awarded to students who are residents of Kansas and have graduated from a high school accredited by the State Board of Education or who have received general educational development (GED) credentials issued by the Kansas Board of Regents, or have graduated from a home school program or a non-accredited private secondary school pursuant to K.S.A.
 72-53, 100 et. seq.
 Students must be enrolled in or have been accepted for admission to an eligible career technical education program operated by a designated Kansas educational institution that has been identified as offering a technical certificate or associate of applied science degree program in a high cost, high demand or critical industry field.
 A student may be enrolled either part-time or full-time (awards for part-time students are pro-rated based on the number of hours enrolled).
 Preference in awarding goes to applicants with financial need.
 The maximum amount of the award is $1,000 per year for full-time students.
 Applications are available in the Financial Aid office or at www.kansasregents.org.

 These scholarships are available to Kansas residents who are enrolled in a qualified program in a Kansas college or university.
 To review specific scholarship requirements and apply online go to www.kansasregents.org or pick up an application in the Financial Aid office.
-All applicants must complete a FAFSA by April 1st and submit their applications before May 1, 2016, as funding is limited.
-Contact KBOR at 785-296-3517 if you have any other questions.
+All applicants must complete a FAFSA by April 1st and submit their applications before May 1 as funding is limited.
+If you have additional questions, call KBOR at 785-430-4255 or 785-430-4256.

 The Legacy Scholarship program offers financial support to all Army women who are serving, or have honorably served, and their children.
 Scholarships are based on merit, academic potential, community service, letters of recommendation, and need.
 It is available for tuition assistance for certificate programs, coursework at community colleges, four year academic institutions and graduate schools.
 For full details, application criteria, required documents, and link to the online application, please click here.